Cyber-Rich-Digital/game-package/readme.md

 ## How to Migration MySQL

-Create a file name migrate.md to root path
+Create a file name migrate.env to root path

 ```
 DB_USER = user